 (2) the pupil has generated seven or more years of average daily membership in Minnesota public schools since July 1, 1996.

-Consistent with subdivision 2, an English learner includes an English learner with an interrupted formal education who:
+Consistent with subdivision 2, an English learner includes an English learner with an interrupted formal education who meets three of the following five requirements:

 (1) comes from a home where the language usually spoken is other than English, or usually speaks a language other than English;